International Islamic University Chittagong: Foreign collaboration

 IIUC has signed for formal academic collaboration Memoranda of Understanding (MoU).
 Under these agreements, students of IIUC are able to transfer their credits to several universities and institutions.

 Events

-IIUC has organized events such as the National Computer Programming Contest, Inter-university Programming Contest, Intra-university Programming Contest, IT Festival, Job Fair, Dynamic Leadership Training Camp, Poem Recitation Workshop, Annual Cultural festival, Programming Workshop, Open Source Workshop, and hardware and software fairs.
+IIUC has organized events such as the IEEE Conference, National Computer Programming Contest, Inter-university Programming Contest, Intra-university Programming Contest, IT Festival, Job Fair, Dynamic Leadership Training Camp, Poem Recitation Workshop, Annual Cultural festival, Programming Workshop, Open Source Workshop, and hardware and software fairs.

 In August 2007 it organized Open Source Campaign-5 which was a step towards open source awareness in Chittagong and in Bangladesh.
-It ran from August 31 to September 1, 2007.
+It ran from 31 August to 1 September 2007.
 It mainly focused on open source and its features, flexibility and its opportunities in Bangladesh and the whole world.
-Recently IEEE Day 2021 was celebrated at IIUC.
+Recently IEEE Day 2023 was celebrated at IIUC.